 If he woke up for the day at 6:30am, his next nap should be no later than 8:30am.
 If the next day he wakes up at 7am, then his first nap would be at 9am.
 By basing naps on when he last woke up, you’re ensuring that he isn’t overtired and is actually sleeping when his body needs to.

 Now, two hours is a general range.
 Some babies are ready for sleep even sooner than that, while others can stretch their awake time a little longer.
-But two hours is a good place to start when keeping tabs on when to put your baby to sleep.
+But two hours is a good place to start for this age.

 - wake up